Minutes

 3. Keep workers employed and protect earned pensions.

-4. Keep state & local governments, public schools, and US Post
+4. Keep state & local governments, public schools, and US Post Office solvent.

 5. Keep America competitive – provide for our infrastructure.